enasequence/read_docs/assembly/genome.md

 This assembly level allows the submission of fully assembled chromosomes (including organelles, plasmids, and viral segments).
 This requires information on the sequences and annotation (if any) and submission of a chromosome list file to indicate which sequences represent which ‘chromosomes’.

 If these chromosomes contain unlocalised sequences (where the chromosome of the sequence is known but not the exact location) you can submit an additional unlocalised list file.
 However, please note, if you wish to submit unplaced contigs, you will have to submit at a lower level and use an AGP file to indicate which scaffolds/contigs are assembled to form each chromosome.
 Any sequences that are not used to assemble chromosomes are considered unplaced.

 For this assembly level in particular, it is important to understand how sequence names are formatted so they can be consistent between files otherwise the system will just register your submission at contig level.

 ### Sequence names

 Sequences must have a unique name within the submission that is provided in the fasta, AGP or flat files.
 It is essential that the sequence names are unique and used consistently between files.

 For example, the chromosome list file must refer to the chromosome sequences using the unique sequence names.
 Similarly, an AGP file must refer to scaffolds or contigs using the unique sequence names.

 ### Manifest file

 The manifest file has two columns separated by a tab (or any whitespace characters):
 - Field name (first column): case insensitive field name
 - Field value (second column): field value

 The following metadata fields are supported in the manifest file:

 - STUDY: Study accession or unique name (alias)
 - SAMPLE: Sample accession or unique name (alias)
 - ASSEMBLYNAME: Unique assembly name
 - ASSEMBLY_TYPE: 'clone or isolate'
 - COVERAGE: The estimated depth of sequencing coverage
 - PROGRAM: The assembly program
-- PLATFORM: The sequencing platform
+- PLATFORM: The sequencing platform or comma-separated list of platforms, if appropriate
 - MINGAPLENGTH: Minimum length of consecutive Ns to be considered a gap (optional)
 - MOLECULETYPE: 'genomic DNA', 'genomic RNA' or 'viral cRNA' (optional)
 - DESCRIPTION: Free text description of the genome assembly (optional)
 - RUN_REF: Comma separated list of run accession(s) (optional)

 Please see further below for validation rules affecting some of these fields.

 The following file name fields are supported in the manifest file: